How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum interest rate for a promissory note in Utah?

-Utah does not impose a general statutory cap on interest rates for private written contracts, giving parties significant flexibility to agree on a rate.
-However, any rate that a court deems unconscionable or predatory may still be challenged.
+Utah does not impose a general statutory cap on interest rates for private written contracts.
+Parties have flexibility to agree on a rate, but courts may still void terms they find unconscionable or predatory.

 Do I need a notary for a promissory note in Utah?

-Notarization is not required for a promissory note to be legally valid in Utah.
-However, notarizing the document is strongly recommended — it deters forgery claims, simplifies enforcement in court, and makes the note self-authenticating as evidence.
+Notarization is not required in Utah for a promissory note to be legally valid.
+Notarizing it anyway is strongly recommended - it deters forgery claims, simplifies court enforcement, and makes the note self-authenticating as evidence.
 Having 1 witness is also recommended.

-What happens if the borrower defaults on a promissory note in Utah?
+What happens if a borrower defaults on a promissory note in Utah?

-If the borrower defaults, the lender may demand immediate repayment of the full outstanding balance, charge any default interest rate specified in the note, and pursue legal action in Utah court.
-Because this is a secured note, the lender may also seize and sell the collateral to recover the outstanding amount.
+Upon default, the lender may demand immediate repayment of the full outstanding balance, charge any default interest rate specified in the note, and file suit in Utah court.
+As a secured note, the lender may also seize and sell the collateral to recover the outstanding amount.
 Lenders have 6 years from the date of default to file a lawsuit under Utah's statute of limitations for written contracts.

 What must be included in a Utah Secured Promissory Note?

 A valid Secured Promissory Note in Utah must include: Written agreement signed by borrower; Detailed collateral description; Interest rate disclosure; Lien filing if applicable.
-Our platform automatically includes all required elements for Utah in your generated document, formatted to meet state standards.
+Our platform automatically includes all required elements formatted to Utah standards.

 Ready to Create Your Utah Secured Promissory Note?